8 Graphics You Should Be Creating For Your Business

-While I use Photoshop for most of my image editing, if you're not a design pro, then I would recommend using Canva for Work because of its Magic Resizing tools.
+While we use Photoshop for most of our image editing, if you're not a design pro, then we recommend using Canva for Work because of its Magic Resizing tools.
 They make resizing your work across social media platforms as simple as the press of a button!

-Here are some ways I recommend using the images to give your branding a quick refresh and keep your peeps wanting to see more and more from you!
+Here are some ways we recommend using the images to give your branding a quick refresh and keep your peeps wanting to see more and more from you!

 1. Eye-Catching Facebook Post Graphics and Quotes

 We all know that engaging with your audience on Facebook has become harder and harder.
 Why not make it super easy for them to like and share your posts?
 We all love a little motivational quote and these types of images get more likes and shares than other types of content.

 Here's how to create Facebook Post Quote Graphics: